OCA/sale-workflow/sale_order_line_multi_warehouse/README.rst

-    - In case there is a warehouse distribution line related to the warehouse set in the sale order, the increased quantity is added to the quantity in this warehouse fistribution line.
+    - In case there is a warehouse distribution line related to the warehouse set in the sale order, the increased quantity is added to the quantity in this warehouse distribution line.
     - In case there is not a warehouse distribution line related to the warehouse set in the sale order, a new warehouse distribution line related to the warehouse set in the sale order is created